arthurhfreitass/arthurhfreitass/README.md

 ---

-> “Strive not to be a success, but rather to be of value.” – Albert Einstein
+> “Strive not to be a success, but rather to be of value.” – @Albert Einstein